South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 south carolina landlord tenant laws

-South Carolina landlords must disclose to tenants the method they use for calculating the security deposit charges and post this information in a prominent area.
+South Carolina landlords must disclose the method they use for calculating the security deposit charges and post this information in a prominent area for renters to see.

 South Carolina Tenant Rights and Responsibilities

-The following are some of the rights that tenants in South Carolina have.
+The following are some of the rights that every tenant in South Carolina has.

 South Carolina tenant have the right to: